Common Sense Media Review

 What's the Story?

-Four graduating high school seniors, couples Julie (Jennifer Love Hewitt) and Ray (Freddie Prinze Jr.) and Helen (Sarah Michelle Gellar) and Barry (Ryan Phillippe), are looking forward to graduation and promising young-adult lives as beauty queens and football heroes.
+In I KNOW WHAT YOU DID LAST SUMMER, four high school seniors—couples Julie (Jennifer Love Hewitt) and Ray (Freddie Prinze Jr.) and Helen (Sarah Michelle Gellar) and Barry (Ryan Phillippe)—are looking forward to graduation and promising young-adult lives.
 But, driving recklessly after a night of drinking and cuddling on the beach, they run over a stranger.
-Hothead Barry, perceiving their bright tomorrows in jeopardy, has them dump the body in the sea and swears them all to secrecy.
+Hotheaded Barry, perceiving their bright tomorrows in jeopardy, has the group dump the body in the sea and swears them all to secrecy.
 Horrifically, the mangled victim, going under, appears to be still alive.
-A year later, college-student Julie gets a ransom-style note reading, "I know what you did last summer," which compels her to reunite with her since-estranged friends, who claim ignorance about who could have sent the note and why.
-Barry suspects it came from a much-disliked schoolmate who had encountered them that grim night, and he tries to intimidate the kid with bullying.
-But then this suspect turns up murdered himself -- just the opening of a series of stalkings and killings.
+A year later, college student Julie gets a ransom note reading, "I know what you did last summer," which compels her to reunite with her estranged friends, who claim ignorance about who could have sent the note and why.
+Barry suspects it came from a disliked schoolmate, Max (Johnny Galecki), who had encountered them that grim night, and he tries to intimidate him.
+But then Max turns up murdered himself, and that's hardly the end of the carnage.

 Is It Any Good?